Introduction to Penetration Testing

 - It gives the idea about what kind of vulnerability actually exists in the system so that the system owner could remediate those.

-- In terms of cybersecurity, it is considered the mandatory checks that the organization has to go through to find out what is going wrong with their system.
+- Cybersecurity is considered the mandatory checks that the organization has to go through to find out what is going wrong with their system.

 - There are security breaches that could be only explored if the ethical hacker can try to exploit the system by applying all the approaches that a real hacker can do.